Kairotic/coding-with-knots/quipu.md

 bibliography: quipu.bib
 ...

+## Abstract

+In this paper we explore new ways to approach understanding of the mysterious Precolumbian quipus, using both visual and sonic interpretations.
+We base our investigation on the Harvard Quipu Archive, starting with graphical visualisation techniques that give us an overall view so we can compare textile structures and perform basic cryptanalysis.
+We use listening and sonification in order to filter and compare the different modes of data representation (knot type, colour, twist and material).
+This provides new ways to explore both currently understood and unknown patterns of meaning in quipus.

+## Introduction

 The Inca empire flourished at its height to 37 million people, without the need of money or a written language.
 We know that numeric information was stored by the Incas using *quipus*, a digital knot based